xubingyue/avocadodb/Documentation/Books/Manual/Appendix/JavaScriptModules/README.md

 * [util](http://nodejs.org/api/util.html) provides general utility functions like `format` and `inspect`.

-Additionally ArangoDB provides partial implementations for the following modules:
+Additionally AvocadoDB provides partial implementations for the following modules:

 * `net`:
   only `isIP`, `isIPv4` and `isIPv6`.